W/VE Stations Outside New England

 K4LDW – Thanks for allowing me to participate in your contest!

 K4NMR – Thank you all for a very enjoyable weekend of QSO parties.

 K4VBM – Thanks for the great fun!

 K5FWG – this only my 3rd contact in my life.
 I only have 1 contact for this QSO party.
 I just wanted to try and make a contact.
 I hope I have this formatted correctly.
-Maybe one day we can get out of lock down and I can find some one to help me.
-It was fun listing to everyone and seeing how far way I could hear people.
-Thank for the event.
+Maybe one day we can get out of lock down and I can find someone to help me.
+It was fun listing to everyone and seeing how far away I could hear people.
+Thanks for the event.